pegeaton/pegBlog/ninjaActions/NinjaGitHubActions.md

 # GitHub Actions in the Modern Apps Ninja Repository

-In the series, we explore automated workflows supporting the Modern Apps Ninja program.
-In the series, we explore automated workflows supporting the Modern Apps Ninja program.
+In this blog series, we explore automated workflows supporting the Modern Apps Ninja program.
 Modern Apps Ninja program administrators and members are encouraged to explore automation and CI/CD to improve the delivery of content and provide experiential learning for community members.

 * [Part 1](./NinjaGitHubActions-part1.md) introduces the Modern Apps Ninja GitHub Repository, GitHub Actions, the GitHub Actions Marketplace, and demonstrates GitHub Actions Ecosystem workflows as leveraged by the Modern Apps Ninja administrators.
 * [Part 2](./NinjaGitHubActions-part2.md) takes a closer look at runners, versioning, troubleshooting, and testing GitHub Actions.